CRB Monitor News

 The company’s owners, Todd Welch, Gregoire Michaud and Michele Glinn, all of whom were at one point employed by the Michigan State Police, are no longer allowed to participate in the state’s legal cannabis industry.

-Viridis also agreed to drop two lawsuits it filed against the CRA and admitted to all regulatory violations from six separate administrative complaints from the cannabis agency.
+Viridis also agreed to drop two lawsuits it filed against the CRA and admitted to all regulatory violations from six separate administrative complaints in 2022 and 2023 from the cannabis agency .

 “This is justice, plain and simple,” said CRA Executive Director Bria Hanna, in a statement that accompanied the settlement announcement on Aug.
 20. “Viridis failed to uphold the standards required of marijuana safety compliance facilities in Michigan.
 Viridis circumvented the rules.
 Their majority owners will never operate in this space again, and the Michigan cannabis industry will be stronger for it.”